RobinKumar5986/wwwhisper/README.md

 The admin users need to only specify emails of people allowed to access a given location.
 There is no need to create, distribute and manage passwords.
-Also, unlike in case of URL encoded credentials, URLs of protected resources to not need to be kept private.
-If someone discovers such URL, he won't be able to access the resource without proving ownership of an allowed email.
+Also, unlike in case of URL encoded credentials, URLs of protected resources do not need to be kept private.
+A person that discovers such URL won't be able to access the resource without proving ownership of an allowed email.

 Technical details